 For most patients a low risk NIPT result is reassuring, and they will not go on to have an invasive test (CVS or amniocentesis).
 However, there is still a role for amniocentesis and CVS which includes confirmation of high-risk results, testing for familial conditions and testing after abnormalities have been identified on ultrasound.
 For further information please see CVS and amniocentesis.

 How do I get further information about this test?

 Please contact Specialist Women’s Ultrasound on 9898 9055 and ask to speak to our Genetic Counsellor for further information and discussion about this and other testing options for Down syndrome and chromosome abnormalities.
-It is recommended to have a detailed discussion about NIPT prior to having the test, to ensure you understand what is involved with this test.
+All NIPT ordered through Specialist Women’s Ultrasound come with pre-test genetic counselling to help you make an informed decision about your pregnancy screening.

 *The information above is general in nature and does not take into account your personal circumstances.
 Please speak to a Medical Practitioner regarding your own unique circumstances.